-The Fund seeks to track the investment results of the S&P SmallCap 600 (the "Underlying Index"), which measures the performance of the smallcapitalization sector of the U.S. equity market, as determined by S&P Dow Jones Indices LLC (the "Index Provider" or "SPDJI").
-As of March 31, 2021, the Underlying Index included approximately 3% of the market capitalization of all publicly-traded U.S. equity securities.
-The securities in the Underlying Index are weighted based on the float-adjusted market value of their outstanding shares, and have, as of March 31, 2021, a market capitalization between \$203 million and \$12.4 billion at the time of inclusion in the Underlying Index, which may fluctuate depending on the overall level of the equity markets.
-The securities are selected by SPDJI based on the Index Provider's liquidity measures.
-The Underlying Index consists of securities from a broad range of industries.
-As of March 31, 2021, a significant portion of the Underlying Index is represented by securities of companies in the consumer discretionary, financials and industrials industries or sectors.
+The Fund seeks to track the investment results of the Russell 2000® Index (the "Underlying Index"), which measures the performance of the smallcapitalization sector of the U.S. equity market, as defined by FTSE Russell (the "Index Provider" or "Russell").
+The Underlying Index is a subset of the Russell 3000 Index, which measures the performance of the broad U.S. equity market, as defined by Russell.
+As of March 31, 2021, the Underlying Index included issuers representing approximately 7% of the total market capitalization of all publicly-traded U.S. equity securities.
+The Underlying Index is a float-adjusted capitalizationweighted index of equity securities issued by the approximately 2,049 smallest issuers in the Russell 3000 Index.
+As of March 31, 2021, the Underlying Index represented approximately 7% of the total market capitalization of the Russell 3000 Index.
+As of March 31, 2021, a significant portion of the Underlying Index is represented by securities of companies in the consumer discretionary, financials, healthcare and industrials industries or sectors.
 The components of the Underlying Index are likely to change over time.